mateowoetam/beheader/README.md

 - `output` is the name of the output polyglot file.
 - `image` is a path to the image to include.
 Note that regardless of what you provide, it will be converted to a PNG using ImageMagick.
 - `video` is a path to the video file to include.
 This will be transcoded to MP4 using FFmpeg.
 - `html` is an *optional* path to an HTML document.
-If this file exceeds 182 bytes, it will be skipped.
 The code will be wrapped to prevent rendering garbage.
 - `zip` is an *optional* path to a ZIP archive.
 This simply gets appended to the end of the file without further parsing, so a JAR or APK file works, too.

 The output file will be a polyglot of all of its inputs.
 On most systems, it will change behavior depending on its file extension: